-First step for me is always to lose myself in the internet rabbit hole by researching cord organization.
+The first step for me is always to lose myself in the internet rabbit hole by researching cord organization.
 I watched videos and read blog posts before deciding to buy a few things.

 Scotch indoor mounting tape – I purchased this to attach my power strip to the bottom of the desk so that most of the chords could be tacked up to the top.

-I also used items I had already including adhesive velcro and a small piece of furniture from Ikea.
+I also used items I already had including adhesive velcro and a small piece of furniture from Ikea.

 Takeaway Lessons Learned